Zinabuf/GCIM/README.md

 ### 1.1.
 Discovery input files
 The **outcome file** should include `FID`, `IID`, and the outcome variable.
 For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** in the **discovery dataset**.

 #### 1.1.1.
 Genome-wide environment interaction study (GWEIS)

 To generate both the additive and interaction polygenic risk scores (PRS), we performed a **GWEIS**.
 When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs input data format.
-Therefore, the file `Qphen_disc.txt` will have the following essential column:

 **Qphen_disc.txt**: This is a .txt file containing the following columns in the specified order.
-The discovery dataset has 800 individuals.
 Please note that the file does not have column headings.
-Therefore, the file `Qphen_disc.txt` will have the following essential column:
+Therefore, the outcome file `Qphen_disc.txt` will have the following essential column:

 FID